Cheesy Spinach Quiche.

 Place sliced mushrooms in a skillet coated with 1 teaspoon olive oil or nonstick spray, add the garlic, and a sprinkle of salt and pepper.
 Turn the heat on to medium-high and sauté the mushrooms until they release all of their moisture and no more water remains on the bottom of the skillet, about 6-7 minutes.

 On a floured work surface, roll out the chilled pie dough.
 Turn the pie crust dough about a quarter turn after every few rolls until you have a circle 12 inches in diameter.
 Carefully place the dough into a 9-inch pie dish.
 Tuck it in with your fingers, making sure it is smooth.
 With a small and sharp knife, trim the extra overhang of crust and discard.
-Pre-bake the pie crust for 8 minutes.
+Using pie weights, pre-bake the pie crust for 8 minutes.

 While the pie crust is pre-baking, whisk together the eggs, milk, and parmesan cheese until combined.
 Sprinkle with salt and pepper.
 Set aside.